ubuntor/ndsdl_compiler/README.md

     Soundness proofs for translations are in the paper.

     Also does static checking while translating:
-    - All probabilities should be valid and sum to 1 in a linear combination.
+    - All probabilities should be valid and sum to 1 in a probabilistic choice.
     - The probability variable must not be written to.
   - `output/`: Pretty printing dL to a file.